mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 Install Mautic using DDEV
 ==========================

-You can use :xref:`DDEV` recommended for testing and development with Mautic.
+You can use :xref:`DDEV` which is recommended for testing and development with Mautic.
 To get started:

 #.
 Install :xref:`DDEV`.